-- 1. Metal cans and containers manufacturing. - 2.
-Building materials. - 3.
-Household appliance maintenance. - 4.
-Vehicle service, storage, and maintenance. - 5.
-Food products processing. - 6.
-Sign manufacturing. - 7.
-Any other industrial use, including operations incidental to such use, which involves manufacturing, processing, packaging, assembly, storage; provided that any noise, vibration, smoke, gas, fumes, odor, dust, fire hazard, dangerous radiation or other injurious or obnoxious conditions related to the operation are not sufficient to create a nuisance beyond the premises. - 8.
-Airports heliports (private and governmental).
-Refer to Section 1215.05B.2. - 9.
+2. 3.
+Household appliance maintenance.

+4. 5.
+6. 7.
+Vehicle service, storage, and maintenance.

+Food products processing.

+- Sign manufacturing.

+Any other industrial use, including operations incidental to such use, which involves manufacturing, processing, packaging, assembly, storage; provided that any noise, vibration, smoke, gas, fumes, odor, dust, fire hazard, dangerous radiation or other injurious or obnoxious conditions related to the operation are not sufficient to create a nuisance beyond the premises.

+Airports - heliports (private and governmental).
+Refer to Section 1215.05B.2.

 Mining of oil or natural gas.
-Refer to Section 1215.05D. - 10.
+Refer to Section 1215.05D.

 All uses marked as "Conditional Uses" in the Light Manufacturing District (M-1) as listed in the NAICS Classification and Zoning District Matrix.
-(Ord.
+10. (Ord.
 2008-3843.
 Passed 7-21-08.)